 Us Treasury 7 Etf Performance

-The entity owns a Beta (Systematic Risk) of 0.0159, which indicates not very significant fluctuations relative to the market.
-As returns on the market increase, US Treasury's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding US Treasury is expected to be smaller as well.
+The entity owns a Beta (Systematic Risk) of -0.007, which indicates not very significant fluctuations relative to the market.
+As returns on the market increase, returns on owning US Treasury are expected to decrease at a much lower rate.
+During the bear market, US Treasury is likely to outperform the market.

 Risk-Adjusted Performance